rhenium2/FluxGuardian/README.md

 # FluxGuardian
-a tool to monitor the health of Flux (https://runonflux.io) nodes
+A tool to monitor the health of Flux (https://runonflux.io) nodes.

+If is available on Telegram at @FluxGuardianBot (https://t.me/FluxGuardianBot).
+It regularly checks the health of Flux nodes and notifies you back in case they are not up and confirmed.
+Send a message to it on Telegram and use ‘/start’ and then use ‘/addnode’ command.
+If at anytime if you are stuck, just type ‘/start’ and you can start all over fresh.

 ## Get Started
 1. Build docker image